Little Loves Date Ideas: Atlanta Edition

 East Cobb Park: A great playground with awesome tall slides!

 Swell Music: Enjoy music and dancing with recording artist, Sarah Miles!
-A new format and collaboration with Heritage Sandy Springs is coming this summer so join the eblast list for details as they emerge.
+Dates are often added so join the eblast list for details as they emerge.
+Swell Music by the Springs takes place in Sandy Springs and Swell Music by the Tracks takes place in Chamblee's Keswick Park.
 Think outdoor dance party meets community picnic for our little ones.
-Venue and days can vary so check out the calendar for more details here: https://swellforever.com/pages/store-events
+Venue and days can vary so check out the calendar for more details here: https://swellforever.com/pages/swell-music

 La Dee Da studio: Right off of 285 in Sandy Springs, settle in for story time and open art sessions for toddlers and kids of all ages.
 The treehouse room at La Dee Da is a great indoor escape from rain!
 For more details http://ladeedastudio.com/calendar.html